Vectorstore/vectorstore-python-sdk/README.md

 ### Prerequisites

-Install Python 3.8 to get started.
+Install Python 3.8 or later version to get started.

 ### Usage

 #### Vectorstore Client

 Vectorstore Client is located in src/vectorstore_client.py, which has the Vectorstore endpoint hardcoded inside.
-Your implementation can code against this client.
+Your implementation can use this client.
+In addition, an example code is provided below.

-#### Example of ingestion code.
+#### Example code

 The example code is located in examples/us_states_metadata_filtering.py, which generates random vectors and metadata (one of US state).
 In its main function, it shows the steps: create an index, index vectors and query.

+If you have any questions, please shoot an email to xiejuncs@gmail.com